ioanaemm/frontend-nanodegree-mobile-portfolio/README.md

 --------------

 ### Optimizations  for index.html :
-* Score for mobile: 90/100 and for desktop: 93/100;
+* Score for mobile: 90/100 and for desktop: 93/100
-	- Changed the src of the img tag from a CDN to the local files and optimized the images;
+	- Changed the src of the img tag from a CDN to the local files and optimized the images
-	- Added the media tag for “print.css”;
+	- Added the media tag for “print.css”
-	- Inlined the css from “style.css”;
+	- Inlined the css from “style.css”
-	- Added async attribute for “analytics.js” and “perfmatters.js “;
+	- Added async attribute for “analytics.js” and “perfmatters.js “
 	- Minified the HTML using Gulp
 	- Got rid off the Google fonts